It's All About Balance

 Tension causes the riders balance point to raise and reduces their ability to flow with the horse.
 More often than not tension is the direct result of mental stress.
 Tension can be in body parts, such as shoulders or it can manifest as the lack of ability to focus.

 Work with your student to develop a mental relaxation plan or a thinking process to use on their way to lessons, helping them to let go of the day’s stress so they can have their mind in the game when they arrive for riding.
 Here are a few suggestions:

 - Together, you can select music for riding that can be played in the car as they drive.
 Use the same music during class.
 Perhaps you could “borrow” from an online musical freestyle video that students could watch between lessons.

-- Have students visualize success in riding, focussing on a particular skill they wish to develop.
-Have them see themselves succeeding and feeling whatever it may be; the successful sitting trot, the rhythm to the fences, the beats of the canter as they move with the horse….
+- Have students visualize success in riding.
+Have them focus on a particular skill they wish to develop.
+Encourage them see themselves succeeding and feeling whatever it may be; the successful sitting trot, the rhythm to the fences, the beats of the canter as they move with the horse….
 Students can work on this when they are not riding, as we’ll as during class.